This call is currently open for submissions until December 29, 2023. To apply, please visit our How to Apply page for details and instructions.

 - Past recipients of Harrington awards may submit new and distinct proposals, but may not seek additional support for previously funded projects.

-The Vinney Scholar Program selection committee seeks breakthrough discoveries that demonstrate innovation, creativity and potential for clinical impact, including:
+The Vinney Scholars selection committee seeks breakthrough discoveries that demonstrate innovation, creativity and potential for clinical impact, including:

 - Discoveries deemed to address unmet medical needs